tesa-klebeband/WozEmu/README.md

 ## Using WozEmu
 `build/wozemu`

 WozEmu uses the console in order to emulate a virtual Display and Keyboard.
-Upon executing WozEmu, the typical '\' from the Apple-I computer will appear on your console indicating that wozmon is ready to take commands.
+Upon executing WozEmu, the typical backslash from the Apple-I computer will appear on your console indicating that wozmon is ready to take commands.

 To open the WozEmu menu, press **^C**.
 | Key | Command                                    |